Piotr Majka, Ph.D.

 2010 – 2014: "Biocentrum Ochota" project funded by European Regional Development Fund under the Operational Programme Innovative Economy.

-2009 – 2010: Środowisko do wykrywania oraz analizy relacji przyczynowych w układach molekularnych.
+2009 – 2010: Środowisko obliczeniowe do wykrywania i analizy relacji przyczynowości w symulacjach układów biomolekularnych i nanoukładów metodami dynamiki molekularnej.

 Talks and lectures